 My time in Vancouver BC, Canada may have been short, but it was not short in flavor.
 In the historic Gas Town of Vancouver I found myself on the coastline in front of a statue affectionately dedicated to a local hero named “Gassy Jack” who built a saloon there with the help of local sawmill workers.
-Here behind the statue of Gassy Jack lies a Carolina style Barbecue restaurant called Peckinpah.
+Here behind his statue lies a Carolina style Barbecue restaurant called Peckinpah.

-Other than it’s prime location, the sandwich board sign in front is what drew me to have lunch.
+Other than its prime location, the sandwich board sign in front is what drew me in.

 Now how can I say no to that?
-The restaurant had all the trappings of a barbecue restaurant, down to the apple cider vinegar/pepper sauce that is famous in Eastern NC barbecue.
+The restaurant had all the trappings of a barbecue restaurant, down to the apple cider vinegar/pepper sauce that is famous in Eastern North Carolina barbecue.
 Everything on the menu was familiar, other than something called a Peameal bacon sandwich.
-Naturally, I had to order it.

 With a very salty and somewhat crispy texture, the use of a dense bun and mayo was a savior.
-It balanced out the fat of the peameal bacon while to produce aided with the heaviness of the sandwich.
+It balanced out the fat of the peameal bacon while the produce aided with the heaviness of the sandwich.
 It’s a simple sandwich with no frills, but immensely filling.
 I found myself wanting something more with it, so the variety of BBQ sauces on the table were a welcome addition and spice to an otherwise mild sandwich.
 The cornmeal fried around the pork gave it a little bit of crispiness while the fat of the pork belly gave it some interesting flavor.
-It’s by no means a fancy sandwich, but certainly worth a shot if you’re in the market for something simple and filling.

 and for those who are interested, Peckinpah has a nice selection of whiskey.

 2 Water St, Vancouver, BC V6B 2K8, Canada